China's Toy Market

 Source: Global Trade Atlas

 II.
 Market Competition

-In light of factors like declining external demand, escalating production costs and changes in the renminbi exchange rate, Chinese toy exporters are coming under tremendous pressure.
-Many enterprises are increasingly looking to the domestic market for business opportunities.
-In recent years, many brands have proactively set up sales channels to tap the local market, among which are international brand names such as Disney and Mattel and local brands like Auldey and Goodbaby.
-Foreign and Sino-foreign joint venture products make up the lion’s share of the domestic toy market.
+In addition, due to such factors as declining external demand, escalating production costs and changes in the renminbi exchange rate, Chinese toy exporters are coming under tremendous pressure, with many enterprises increasingly looking to the domestic market for business opportunities.

 While OEM production remains dominant in China’s toy industry, changes are taking place.
 Some Chinese toy makers are paying more attention to R&D, while a number of key enterprises with their own proprietary IPR and brand names have emerged, such as Auldey, Lanmao, Goodbaby, Dove and Huawei.
 In the Pearl River Delta region, toy enterprises have also embarked on transformation and are gradually shifting operations up the value chain, increasing efforts in sales and marketing and product development.

 III.
 Sales Channels

 Sales channels for toys include specialty stores in shopping centres, mainland online shopping platforms and supermarkets.
 According to a survey by the HKTDC, many parents think that physical stores provide better after-sale services.
 As a result, while online shopping platforms are more convenient and offer a large variety of product choices, physical stores are still the preferred retail channel for toys in mainland China.
 Currently, specialty stores and franchise chains, such as Edutainment, Hamleys and Kidsland have been expanding and have become a major toy-buying channel for parents.